Jeopardy! Host Alex Trebek Dead at 80 - E! Online

 During the interview, he opened up about death and being prepared to say goodbye when his time came.

-"I realize there is an end in sight for me, just as there is for everyone else," the beloved TV personality said.
+"I realize there is an end in sight for me, just as there is for everyone else," said the beloved TV personality.
 "One line that I have used with our staff in recent weeks and months is that when I do pass on, one thing they will not say at my funeral is, 'Oh, he was taken from us too soon.'"

 "I've had one helluva good life and I've enjoyed it," Trebek continued.
 "The thought of passing on doesn't frighten me.
 It doesn't.
 Other things do.
 The effect it will have on my loved ones.
 Yes, that bothers me.
 It makes me sad.
 The thought of myself moving on, hey folks, it comes with the territory."